 Making a Difference in Children's Lives

 NEEF’s network of pediatric faculty champions are training other faculty members and students at medical and nursing schools and practitioners in their communities on environmental management of asthma.
-Within six years, almost 9,000 health care professionals have been trained and the tools of the initiative have been integrated into their clinical practice.
+Within seven years, over 10,000 health care professionals have been trained and the tools of the initiative have been integrated into their clinical practice.